 Palm Beach Boat Show - April 2021

-Fresh from the 2021 Palm Beach Boat Show, our Head of Marine Services, Chris Stokes, shares what he learned about the year ahead for the yachting industry.
+Fresh from the 2021 Palm Beach Boat Show, our Marine Services experts share what they learned about the year ahead for the yachting industry.

-If you are interested in learning more about the Trident III product or discussing how Trident can assist you with our dedicated range of marine services including vessel registration, crew payroll & HR services, local representation, accounting support and the formation and administration of ownership structures, please contact Chris at firstname.lastname@example.org or make an enquiry through our enquiries form.
+If you are interested in learning more about the Trident III product or discussing how Trident can assist you with our dedicated range of marine services including vessel registration, crew payroll & HR services, local representation, accounting support and the formation and administration of ownership structures, please make an enquiry through our enquiries form.

 The curtain has closed on the 35th annual Palm Beach Boat Show (PBBS), one of the most valuable opportunities to learn about recent trends and innovation within the superyacht industry, as well as a great networking platform for yacht owners, brokers, charter agents, management companies, government officials and shipyards.